 If you feel overwhelmed and upset in certain situations, try to tell someone close to you how you’re feeling.
 Talking to someone and trusting them with your feelings can be so beneficial, it can help you to not feel alone and take a weight off of your shoulders.
 A problem shared is a problem halved!

-Forgiveness can be tricky, we don’t always need to resolve conflict if it caused us pain, but perhaps even forgiving someone who has wronged you, in your own mind, and deciding to put the issue to rest within yourself, may free you from heavy feelings that hold you back.
+Forgiveness can be tricky, we don’t always need to resolve conflict if it caused us pain, but perhaps even forgiving someone who has wronged you, in your own mind and deciding to put the issue to rest within yourself, may free you from heavy feelings that h